 The use and development of land within and adjoining Lyttelton Port is currently managed by the provisions of Christchurch City Council's Banks Peninsula District Plan, prepared under the Resource Management Act 1991.
 The Banks Peninsula District Plan is currently under review and in future the use and development of land within and adjoining the Port will be managed by the provisions of the proposed Christchurch Replacement District Plan.
-Under section 24 of the CER Act, this Recovery Plan may direct Christchurch City Council to make amendments to both the existing Banks Peninsula District Plan and the proposed Christchurch Replacement District Plan.
+Under section 24 of the CER Act 2011, this Recovery Plan may direct Christchurch City Council to make amendments to both the existing Banks Peninsula and proposed Christchurch Replacement District Plans.

-The complete set of amendments to be made operative is contained in Appendices 3 and 4.
+The complete set of amendments to be made is contained in Appendices 4 and 5.